telerik/winforms-docs/pivotgrid/populating-with-data/using-the-localsourcedataprovider.md

         '
 ````

 {{endregion}}

 * __AggregateDescriptions__ - the data added to this description will be aggregated and included in RadPivotGrid as Cells.
 The properties can be defined as PropertyAggregateDescription or you can create custom implementation of PropertyAggregateDescriptionBase class.
 Here's how to define the AggregateDescriptions in your application:
-            #_[C#] _

 {{source=..\SamplesCS\PivotGrid\PopulatingWithData\PivotGridUsingTheLocalSourceDataProvider.cs region=AggregateDescriptions}}
 {{source=..\SamplesVB\PivotGrid\PopulatingWithData\PivotGridUsingTheLocalSourceDataProvider.vb region=AggregateDescriptions}}